 Figure 8.
 CCK stimulates nuclear translocation of NFATc1-GFP in mouse pancreatic acini.
-From (49).
+From Gurda et al. (57).

-from the discovery that Rcan1 (Regulator of calcineurin 1) also known as DSCR1 was highly induced by feeding TI with the induction almost totally inhibitable by FK-506.
-Rcan1 blocked CN action in cell models and when induced in pancreatic acinar cells in vivo using a LSL Rcan1 construct activated by Ela-Cre completely blocked adaptive growth in response to feeding TI (Fig 9) (48).
+Further evidence for the importance of CN came from the discovery that Rcan1 (Regulator of calcineurin 1) also known as DSCR1 was highly induced by feeding TI with the induction almost totally inhibitable by FK-506.
+Rcan1 blocked CN action in cell models, and when induced in pancreatic acinar cells in vivo using a LSL expression of and Rcan1 construct activated by Ela-Cre, completely blocked adaptive growth in response to feeding TI (Figure 9) (56).
 Thus, both pharmacological and genetic inhibition of CN blocked adaptive growth.
-Though it is reasonable to presume this is mediated by NFATs other CN substrates could also participate.
+Rcan1 functions as an endogenous feedback inhibitor of CN action.
+Though it is reasonable to presume that adaptive growth is mediated by NFATs, other CN substrates could also participate.